SensorLogicInc/snodar-releases/user_guides/README.md

 ### Sensor Health Notifications

-- Upon booting up the sensor, you may find the sensor health is poor, i.e. a notification will show up on the sensor saying `Sensor Init.
-Failed`.
+- Upon booting up the sensor, you may find the sensor health is poor, e.g. a notification will show up on the sensor saying `Sensor Init Failed`.

 - First, re-boot the sensor and restart the mobile app.
-If there is still error messages after repeating this multiple times, contact SensorLogic so we can troubleshoot and present a solution.
+If there are still error messages after repeating this, contact SensorLogic with the failure code(s) so we can help troubleshoot a solution.

 ### Understanding the Menus